 The defect is then filled with bone or bone substitute to build up the ridge.
 Ridge modification has been shown to greatly improve appearance and increase your chances for successful implants that can last for years to come.

 As you know, your own teeth require conscientious at-home oral care and regular dental visits.
 Dental implants are like your own teeth and will require the same care.
 In order to keep your implant clean and plaque-free, brushing and flossing still apply!

-After treatment, Dr Noble will help you to develop the best care plan for you.
-Periodic follow-up visits will be scheduled to monitor your implant, teeth and gums to make sure they are healthy.
+After treatment, Dr. Scott will help you to develop the best care plan for you.
+Periodic follow-up visits will be scheduled to monitor your implant, teeth, and gums to make sure they are healthy.